jmrundle/personal_website/README.md

 # Personal Site
- - Source files for my personal site
+ - Source files for a simple website template
  - Runs on a Flask web server
+ - Generates content from a configuration of YML files
  - (*Will be*) deployed to an AWS EC2 instance

 ---